Free Printable: Low Carb & Keto Food List

 Cobb Salad Ingredients

-Cobb Salad Dressing Options
+Cobb Salad Dressing Options:

-Traditionally, classic cobb salad recipes call for a vinaigrette dressing, but here in Minnesota, it’s usually served with ranch dressing!
+Wondering what the best dressing for Cobb salad is?
+Traditionally, Cobb salad recipes call for a vinaigrette dressing, but here in Minnesota, it’s usually served with ranch dressing!
 Choose whatever you like best.
+Here are a few options:

 - Green Goddess Dressing – Fresh, herby, and ready in a flash.